X-Xin6/DT2/visionboards/content/post/2020/jan/irina.md

 Hobbies: Reading, Hiking, Exploring Nature, Watching Rom-Coms​

-Business Chemistry: Driver – being technical, logical and quantitative, I have applied this by specializing in Business Analytics and taking charge on coding/dashboard projects in my courses.​
+How I describe my self: Being technical, logical and quantitative, I have applied this by specializing in Business Analytics and taking charge on coding/dashboard projects in my courses.​

 <!--Photo by Robert Katzki on Unsplash-->